O

 Ospreys are skilled at soaring and diving but are not as acrobatic as other hawks.

 The osprey is a large diurnal raptor, measuring 19 to 26 inches long and weighing two to four pounds, with a 50 to 71-inch wingspan.
-It has rounded talons and reversible outer toes, which allow them to grab slippery fish.
+It has rounded talons and reversible outer toes, which allow it to grab slippery fish.
 They have slender bodies, long, narrow wings, and long legs.
 Their wings make an “M” shape when seen from below.
 Ospreys are a deep brown above and white below and have white heads with brown stripes running through their eyes.
 Males and females look similar, except males are slimmer and have narrower wings.

 Ospreys are mainly solitary but form lifelong pair bonds with their mates and occasionally roost in small winter flocks.
 They are skilled at soaring and diving but are not as acrobatic as other hawks.
-They produce stiff, steady wingbeats and reach an average of 30 Mph.
-However, they can get a max speed of 50 Mph before diving into the water.
+They produce stiff, steady wingbeats and reach an average of 30 mph.
+However, they can get a max speed of 50 mph before diving into the water.
 Their calls are high-pitched whistles and chirps.
 They mainly use these sounds to communicate with their mates and rival birds or to warn others of intruders.

 Migration Pattern and Timing